godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`SpaceParameter<enum_PhysicsServer2D_SpaceParameter>` **SPACE_PARAM_SOLVER_ITERATIONS** = ``8``

 Constant to set/get the number of solver iterations for all contacts and constraints.
 The greater the number of iterations, the more accurate the collisions will be.
 However, a greater number of iterations requires more CPU power, which can decrease performance.
+The default value of this parameter is :ref:`ProjectSettings.physics/2d/solver/solver_iterations<class_ProjectSettings_property_physics/2d/solver/solver_iterations>`.

 .. rst-class:: classref-item-separator